Did you know that the market size of IT outsourcing amounted to $66.52 billion in 2019?

 What this means is that these companies have already adopted outsourcing strategies in some form.

-Here are some of the main reasons why these companies are using outsource software development companies and why your business should at least consider doing the same:
+Here are some of the main reasons why these companies are using offshore companies and why your business should at least consider doing the same:

 - It is often cheaper.
-Even a partial outsource software development project can help you save a considerable amount of money and be more flexible with expenses.
+Even a partial project can help you save a considerable amount of money and be more flexible with expenses.

 - Outsourcing can help your company reach international markets and foreign partners.